 The Court of Appeals is the intermediate appellate court.
 It has jurisdiction over civil and criminal appeals, and for review of most state agency actions.
-The court has ten judges, one of whom is selected by the Supreme Court to serve as chief judge.
+The court has 10 judges, one of whom is selected by the Supreme Court to serve as chief judge.
+In 2012, the Oregon Legislature adopted House Bill 4026 to increase the number of Court of Appeals judges from 10 to 13.
+The additional judges will be appointed by the Governor after October 1, 2013.